Back to overview

-The Solicitors Qualifying Exam (SQE) is a new system of exams that was introduced in September 2021, which all prospective solicitors must pass to qualify.
+The Solicitors Qualifying Exam (SQE) is the centralised system of exams that all prospective solicitors must pass to qualify.

-From 2021, it’s no longer required to complete a law degree or law conversion and the Legal Practice Course (LPC).
-Instead, candidates must pass both stages of the SQE and complete two years’ qualifying work experience (QWE).
-As a result, over the past year, we’ve seen law schools develop and launch various SQE preparation courses to support aspiring lawyers who will be qualifying via the SQE.
-Unlike the Graduate Diploma in Law (GDL) and LPC, the new SQE isn’t a course but simply a series of exams that’s divided into two stages: SQE1 and SQE2.
+To qualify, candidates must pass both stages of the SQE and complete two years’ qualifying work experience (QWE).
+As a result, law schools have launched various SQE preparation courses to support aspiring lawyers who will be qualifying via the SQE.
+Unlike the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC), the SQE isn’t a course but rather a series of exams that’s divided into two stages: SQE1 and SQE2.

 Read LCN’s guide to SQE preparation courses for more details about what’s on offer?